neilg63/dynamic-token/README.md

 }

 ```
 If UUIDs are required, the client must send a valid hexadecimal UUID.
 The *from_dynamic_token()* function will decode the injected UUID and validate only its presence and format.
-Any hexadecimal string with at least 16 characters is valid, even if 24 or 32 character strings are customary.
+Any hexadecimal string with at least 24 characters is valid, but 32 character strings are also supported.
 You can use the extracted UUID for subsequent user-specific authenticatiom.
 If the client sends a UUID, but the server does not require it, the UUID component will be ignored.

 ### Dev Notes
 This is an alpha release and will accompany Node JS and Web versions of the same utility.

+Version 1.4
+- The min length of unencoded UUIDs is 24.
+Most systems use either 24 or 32.
+Will now automatically remove "-" from UUIDs before encoding and validation.